shenlu89/amazing-endemic-species/README.md

 All the information about species is from the IUCN Red List website.
 To make the IUCN Red List a more complete Barometer of Life.
 Donate via this link: https://www.iucnredlist.org/support/donate.

-If you want to help me keep https://aes.shenlu.me alive, please support me via these link: https://github.com/sponsors/shenlu89
+If you want to help me keep https://aes.shenlu.me alive, please support me via link: https://github.com/sponsors/shenlu89

 ## License